Connecticut: Second industrial revolution

-20th century
+Twentieth century

 World War I

 When World War I broke out in 1914, Connecticut became a major supplier of weaponry to the U.S. military; by 1918, 80% of the state's industries were producing goods for the war effort.
 Remington Arms in Bridgeport produced half the small-arms cartridges used by the U.S. Army, with other major suppliers including Winchester in New Haven and Colt in Hartford.

 Connecticut was also an important U.S. Navy supplier, with Electric Boat receiving orders for 85 submarines, Lake Torpedo Boat building more than 20 subs, and the Groton Iron Works building freighters.
 On June 21, 1916, the Navy made Groton the site for its East Coast submarine base and school.

 The state enthusiastically supported the American war effort in 1917 and 1918 with large purchases of war bonds, a further expansion of industry, and an emphasis on increasing food production on the farms.
 Thousands of state, local, and volunteer groups mobilized for the war effort and were coordinated by the Connecticut State Council of Defense.
 Manufacturers wrestled with manpower shortages; Waterbury's American Brass and Manufacturing Company was running at half capacity, so the federal government agreed to furlough soldiers to work there.

 Interwar period

-In 1919, J. Henry Roraback started the Connecticut Light & Power Co. which became the state's dominant electric utility.
+In 1917, J. Henry Roraback consolidated several utilities into the Connecticut Light & Power Co. which became the state's dominant electric utility.
 In 1925, Frederick Rentschler spurred the creation of Pratt & Whitney in Hartford to develop engines for aircraft; the company became an important military supplier in World War II and one of the three major manufacturers of jet engines in the world.

 On September 21, 1938, the most destructive storm in New England history struck eastern Connecticut, killing hundreds of people.
 The eye of the "Long Island Express" passed just west of New Haven and devastated the Connecticut shoreline between Old Saybrook and Stonington from the full force of wind and waves, even though they had partial protection by Long Island.
 The hurricane caused extensive damage to infrastructure, homes, and businesses.
 In New London, a 500 ft sailing ship was driven into a warehouse complex, causing a major fire.
 Heavy rainfall caused the Connecticut River to flood downtown Hartford and East Hartford.
 An estimated 50,000 trees fell onto roadways.